Hands-On Discovery In and Out of the Classroom

 Integrated learning is central to every day at Academy, from outdoor adventures during weekly “Forest Fridays,” to harvesting salsa ingredients from the garden, to delivering the Wax Museum presentations in third grade.
 Here, children begin to develop a sense of themselves as competent learners who can adapt to diverse settings.

-The Academy lower school curriculum is designed to maximize hands-on learning opportunities.
+Our Lower School (click here for information guide) is designed to maximize hands-on learning opportunities.
 Our low student-to-teacher ratio plus our responsive classroom approach ensure that each child receives the type of stimulation she or he needs to best learn.
 Academy children collaborate, create, problem-solve, ask questions and trust their voices in a play-filled and nurturing environment.

 Responsibility & Community